RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Preliminaries: Positional Encodings

 \subsection{Camera-Based Relative Positional Encoding}

-Instead of using SO(2) encodings, \textbf{CaPE}~\cite{cape} encodes the camera position using the camera extrinsics $T\in \mathbb{R}^{4\times4}$.
+Instead of using SO(2) encodings, \textbf{CaPE}~\cite{cape} encodes cameras using their extrinsics $T\in \mathbb{R}^{4\times4}$.
 The corresponding $D \times D$ encoding is computed by repeating $T$ along the diagonal, denoted as $E^{\text{cape}}_i =\oplus_{n=1}^{D/4} T_i$.
 The resulting attention score only conditions on the relative poses $T_iT_j^{-1}$, which is independent of the choice of global coordinate frame, making the transformer model $SE(3)$ invariant.
-However, the camera-based encoding used in CaPE cannot support multi-frequency similarities, limiting the model's ability to reason about high-frequency details. \textbf{GTA}\cite{gta} compensates for that by incorporating standard RoPE on image patch indices into position.
-A patch position is represented by $\mathbf{x}=(T,u,v)$ and the corresponding encoding is a concatenation of CaPE and standard 2D RoPE:
+However, the camera-based encoding used in CaPE cannot support multi-frequency similarities, limiting the model's ability to reason about high-frequency details. \textbf{GTA}~\cite{gta} compensates for this by incorporating standard RoPE on image patch indices.
+A patch position is represented by $\mathbf{x}=(T,u,v)$, and the corresponding encoding is a concatenation of CaPE and standard 2D RoPE:

 In addition to applying encodings to query and key features, GTA also applies encodings to value and output features. \textbf{PRoPE}~\cite{prope} further improves GTA by replacing the camera extrinsics $T$ with the full projection matrix $P=KT \in \mathbb{R}^{4\times4}$ (where the intrinsics $K$ are lifted to $4\times 4$).
 This enables the model to also reason about the camera intrinsics.